oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/ireland.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 1.498 million (2022 est.)
+- `總訂閱數`: 1.498 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 30 (2022 est.)
+- `每100名居民訂閱數`: 30 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 5.69 million (2022 est.)
+- `總訂閱數`: 5.69 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 113 (2022 est.)
+- `每100名居民訂閱數`: 113 (2022 est.)

 ### 電信系統
-- `general assessment`: Ireland’s telecom market has rebounded from a long period in which fiscal constraints inhibited investment in the sector; significant infrastructure projects are underway, including the NBN which aims to deliver a fiber-based service of at least 150Mb/s nationally by the end of 2022; the renewed optimism has been seen in company investment in extending fiber-based networks providing 1Gb/s services; the mobile sector is preparing for a multi-frequency availability later in 2021 which will greatly increase the amount of frequencies available, and provide a boost for 5G services; the MNOs are rapidly expanding the reach of 5G (2021)
+- `總體評估`: Ireland’s telecom market has rebounded from a long period in which fiscal constraints inhibited investment in the sector; significant infrastructure projects are underway, including the NBN which aims to deliver a fiber-based service of at least 150Mb/s nationally by the end of 2022; the renewed optimism has been seen in company investment in extending fiber-based networks providing 1Gb/s services; the mobile sector is preparing for a multi-frequency availability later in 2021 which will greatly increase the amount of frequencies available, and provide a boost for 5G services; the MNOs are rapidly expanding the reach of 5G (2021)
-- `domestic`: fixed-line 32 per 100 and mobile-cellular 108 per 100 subscriptions.
+- `國內`: fixed-line 32 per 100 and mobile-cellular 108 per 100 subscriptions.
 (2021)
-- `international`: country code - 353; landing point for the AEConnect -1, Celtic-Norse, Havfrue/AEC-2, GTT Express, Celtic, ESAT-1, IFC-1, Solas, Pan European Crossing, ESAT-2, CeltixConnect -1 & 2, GTT Atlantic, Sirius South, Emerald Bridge Fibres and Geo Eirgrid submarine cable with links to the US, Canada, Norway, Isle of Man and UK; satellite earth stations - 81 (2019)
+- `國際的`: country code - 353; landing point for the AEConnect -1, Celtic-Norse, Havfrue/AEC-2, GTT Express, Celtic, ESAT-1, IFC-1, Solas, Pan European Crossing, ESAT-2, CeltixConnect -1 & 2, GTT Atlantic, Sirius South, Emerald Bridge Fibres and Geo Eirgrid submarine cable with links to the US, Canada, Norway, Isle of Man and UK; satellite earth stations - 81 (2019)

 ### 廣播媒體
 publicly owned broadcaster Radio Telefis Eireann (RTE) operates 4 TV stations; commercial TV stations are available; about 75% of households utilize multi-channel satellite and TV services that provide access to a wide range of stations; RTE operates 4 national radio stations and has launched digital audio broadcasts on several stations; a number of commercial broadcast stations operate at the national, regional, and local levels (2019)